 If you’re interested in applying to GRAD SCHOOL, I plan to recruit a new Ph.D. student for 2019-2020.
 Research area will depend on student interests and funding.
-Likely opportunities will be in the areas of (1) modern/Holocene soil carbonate formation processes, geochemistry and climate records, (2) fluid-fault interactions, clumped isotopes, and/or geothermal systems, or (3) Himalayan tectonics and erosion.
+Likely opportunities will be in the area of clumped isotope geochemistry, investigating soil carbonates as archives of terrestrial environmental information and using them to reconstruct paleoelevation and paleoclimate.
 To make sure your application is forwarded to me, please email me in December and/or list my name in your application.
 I am particularly interested in recruiting people of color and diverse backgrounds, women, and others who broaden participation in the sciences and bring diverse perspectives to our research team!

 I am not recruiting research MS students, but I would be eager to work with a UW MESSAGe (Masters in ESS Applied Geosciences) student on an outburst flood modeling project.
 I would also be enthusiastic to be on your thesis committee if you come to UW to work with one of my colleagues, or collaborate with you and your advisor at a different institution.